hackapi/setup_kali_virtualbox/edit_environment.md

-add following variables (see example on img)
+Add the following variables (see example on img)

-# nano /etc/environment
+execute nano /etc/environment

 A) add the next line after the end of the PATH=...